Perineal Massage During Pregnancy

-Massages have been used to help with relaxation, recovery and recuperation for years.
+Massages have been used for years to help with relaxation, recovery and recuperation.
 It is no longer a secret that a massage done right can be extremely calming both physically and mentally.
 This is why doctors have begun recommending massages for women who are pregnant.
 One of the most popular late pregnancy massages is the perineal massage.

 A perineum massage is used to help slowly relax the perineum muscle, so, it helps increase the muscle flexibility and durability, this can help avoid the need to rip the muscle during childbirth.
 This massage is strongly recommended for women because it speeds up recovery after the delivery.